abyravan/se3posenets-pytorch/README.md

 3) Compile the code with: ```sh make.sh``` (in the main se3nets-pytorch folder)
 4) To train the se3 pose nets: ```python train_se3posenets.py -c <config_file>```
-     For an example config file, look at ```config/icra18final/simdata/se3pose/def_rmsprop.yaml``` You *need* to change the “data” path inside the config file to be your path to the dataset.
+     For an example config file, look at ```config/icra18final/simdata/se3pose/def_rmsprop.yaml``` You *need* to change the “data” path inside the config file to be your path to the dataset, specifically the ```<path-to-data>``` should be set to the directory where the dataset is located (see below for link to the dataset).
 5) To train the baseline se3/flow networks: ```python train_flow_se3_nets.py -c <config_file>```
      For the flow network, the config file is at ```config/icra18final/simdata/flow/def.yaml``` For the se3 net, the config file is at ```config/icra18final/simdata/se3/def.yaml```